traefik/traefik/docs/content/middlewares/http/errorpages.md

 !!! info "Host Header"

     By default, the client `Host` header value is forwarded to the configured error [service](#service).
-    To forward the `Host` value corresponding to the configured error service URL, the [passHostHeader](../../../routing/services/#pass-host-header) option must be used.
+    To forward the `Host` value corresponding to the configured error service URL, the [passHostHeader](../../../routing/services/#pass-host-header) option must be set to `false`.

 ### `query`